-The Supreme Court, New York County, held that city code governing dangerous animals was not
+The Supreme Court, New York County, held that city code governing dangerous animals was not preempted by state statute governing dangerous dogs.

 City code governing dangerous animals was not preempted by state statute governing dangerous dogs, since statute governing licensing, identification, and control of dogs expressly allowed municipalities to enact their own rules governing dangerous dogs provided their program was not less stringent than state program, and city's code incorporated standards that were as or more protective of public health and safety as those set forth in statute.